yungkolt/portfolio/README.md

-Cloud Resume Challenge with Serverless Architecture This project combinines serverless architecture and cloud technologies to build a scalable and dynamic web resume.

-Architecture diagram of the Cloud Resume
+Cloud Resume Challenge Guide
+This repository documents the process of creating a Cloud Resume using serverless architecture, cloud technologies, and modern web practices.
+Below are the steps and components used to build this project.

 Features
-Static Resume Website:

-Hosted on an S3 bucket.
+Static Resume Website: Hosted on an S3 bucket and distributed globally via CloudFront.
-Delivered through a CloudFront distribution with custom domain integration.
-Supports HTTPS with an ACM SSL certificate.
-Visitor Counter:

-Visitor count stored in a DynamoDB table.
-Lambda function updates and retrieves the count dynamically.
+Visitor Counter: Tracks the number of visitors using a DynamoDB table and displays the count dynamically.
-Custom Domain:
+Custom Domain: The website is accessible at https://www.kolton.cloud with HTTPS enabled.

-Hosted on GoDaddy and integrated with CloudFront.
-Serverless Backend:

-AWS Lambda function processes API requests.
-CloudFront forwards requests to the Lambda function.
+Serverless Backend: A Lambda function handles API requests to update and retrieve the visitor count.
 Technologies Used
 Frontend:

-HTML/CSS/JavaScript for the resume.
+HTML/CSS/JavaScript for the static resume.
-Visitor counter dynamically displayed using JavaScript.
+Visitor count dynamically displayed using JavaScript.
 Backend:

-AWS Lambda: Updates and retrieves the visitor count.
+AWS Lambda: Processes requests to fetch and update visitor count.
 DynamoDB: Stores the visitor count.
-CloudFront: Distributes the website globally with caching.
 Infrastructure:

-S3: Hosts the static resume.
+S3: Hosts the static website files.
+CloudFront: Provides global distribution with caching.
-GoDaddy: Manages the domain kolton.cloud.
+GoDaddy: Manages the custom domain kolton.cloud.
-ACM: Provides HTTPS certificates for secure access.
+ACM: Provides the SSL certificate for HTTPS.
 Architecture Diagram
-Below is the architecture diagram of the Cloud Resume project:
+mermaid
+Copy code
 graph LR
     A[User's Browser] -->|HTTPS Request| B[CloudFront Distribution]
     B -->|Static Content| C[S3 Bucket]